Is it possible to teach English abroad without a degree? The short answer is YES, you can!

 And there you have it.
 There is ample opportunity all over the globe for you to teach English abroad without a degree.
 Most countries will require you to have at least a TEFL certification, but since you likely don’t have to deal with paying off any pesky student loans on your adventure abroad, investing in your TEFL education is a smart decision.
 It will pay off for both you and your students.

-See degree requirements for 60 countries around the globe in our World Comparison Chart:
+See degree requirements for 60 countries around the globe in our Country Comparison Chart here.

 Words by Jayla Rae Ardelean for globalU.